-We define phishing as the “practice of sending emails appearing to be from reputable sources with the goal of influencing or gaining personal information,” (Hadnagy & Fincher 2).
+At Social-Engineer, we define phishing as the “practice of sending emails appearing to be from reputable sources with the goal of influencing or gaining personal information.”
+(Hadnagy, Fincher.
+Phishing Dark Waters: The Offensive and Defensive Sides of Malicious Emails.
+Wiley, 2015).
 Phishing is one of the biggest cybercrime threats facing organizations and individuals today.
-According to Verizon’s 2020 Data Breach Investigations Report (DBIR), of the 3,950 confirmed data breaches, 22% included social (i.e. phishing and email business compromise) attacks.
+According to the 2021 Verizon’s Data Breach Investigations Report (DBIR) since 2017, social engineering attacks as a pattern continue to increase, with Business Email Compromise (BEC) breaches doubling again since 2020.

 NOTICE: Never use this information to perform illegal acts!
-We discuss these details to help organizations become offensive about possible social engineering attacks.
-Additionally, this information will help organizations to mitigate against these attacks.
+The purpose of the Social Engineering Framework is to help ethical social engineers learn the skills they need in their adversarial simulation jobs.
+We also discuss these details to educate organizations about possible social engineering attacks.
+This will also help organizations decide which services may help them defend against these attacks.

 URL and Email Manipulation

-Phishing schemes are successful because people trust messages from well-known, reputable sources.
-For this reason, a common phishing tactic bad actors use is to manipulate a URL.
+People trust messages from well-known, reputable sources.
+For this reason, a common phishing tactic bad actors use is to manipulate a URL, also known as typo-squatting.
 Criminals know that if the URL looks close enough to a trusted site, the odds are they can fool you to click on it.
 For example, when a user scans over a URL like http://www.company.com, it looks almost identical to http://www.cornpany.com if the font is right.
+Did you notice the difference?
+The malicious URL is coRNpany.com instead of coMpany.com.
 Another example is support.amazon.com versus the more dangerous support-amazon.com.
+Again, did you notice the difference?
+The malicious URL is support(dash)amazon instead of support(dot)amazon.
 Surprisingly, URL manipulation requires very little time or effort.
-The bad actor purchases a domain that closely resembles the legitimate URL.
-Then the attacker sets up an email account and spoofs the website.
+The bad actor buys a domain that closely resembles the legitimate URL.
+After that they will set up an email account and spoof the website.

 Common Phishing Vectors